 - 3.1 At its meeting on 19 June 2014, Council approved a guidance note on the role of Councillors in pre-application procedures in respect of national and major planning applications (Report 275/14 refers).
 A key element of that guidance requires officers to present a report to Committee when a Proposal of Application Notice (PAN) is submitted.
 Such a report will set out what are considered to be the key considerations in the determination of any subsequent planning application and allow Members opportunity to identify any additional issues that they consider should be addressed when a planning application is submitted. - 3.2 A PAN (ref.
-18/00930/PAN) has been received.
-It indicates that an application for planning permission is to be submitted for the installation and operation of a 49.99Mw ground mounted solar energy generation system and associated infrastructure on land north of Binns, Invergowrie.
-The proposed development site measures 120 ha (approx.) and comprises 3.1 (prime) and 3.2 (non-prime) agricultural land.
+19/00722/PAN) has been received.
+It indicates that an application for planning permission is to be submitted for the installation and operation of a 39.9MW ground mounted solar energy generation system with a 10MW battery storage facility and associated infrastructure at field 400m south east of East Ballochy, East Ballochy, Montrose.
+The private wire grid connection covers a distance of 7.5km in a south easterly direction and connects the site to the Glaxo Smith Kline (GSK) facility in Montrose.
+The proposed solar development site measures 62 ha (approx.) and comprises mainly Class 2 and 3.1 (prime) agricultural land.
 A plan showing the outline of the site on which the development is proposed has been submitted and is attached at Appendix 1.
-No further details relating to the proposed application have been provided at this stage. - 3.3 The submitted PAN sets out the proposed consultation that the applicant intends to undertake with local communities and the applicant has indicated that a copy of the PAN has been served on Muirhead, Birkhill and Liff Community Council and Longforgan Community Council.
-The PAN has also been sent to local councillors within the Monifieth and Sidlaw Ward as well as the councillors in the Carse of Gowrie Ward in Perth & Kinross.
-A public exhibition is to be held at Easter Fowlis Hall.
-The date of 28 January 2019 between 1400 and 1930 has been indicated for the exhibition.
-Notification of the public event will also be posted on the public information board in Fowlis village.
+No further details relating to the proposed application have been provided at this stage.

-- 3.4 The results of the community consultation will be submitted with any subsequent major planning application in the form of a pre-application consultation report (PAC Report) as required by Development Management Regulations. - 3.5 Members are also advised that in addition to the community consultation identified by the applicant the Planning Service has recommended to the applicant that the pre-application consultation (PAC) proposed within the PAN should be extended to include that specific invitations to the consultation event be sent to parties that neighbour or are within close proximity to the site (47 in total).
-At this time confirmation was also given that a planning application could not be submitted prior to the date of 18 February 2019 (12 weeks from the submission of the PAN).
+- 3.3 The submitted PAN sets out the proposed consultation that the applicant intends to undertake with local communities and the applicant has indicated that a copy of the PAN has been served on Hillside Community Council and Royal Burgh of Montrose Community Council.
+The PAN has also been sent to local councillors within the Montrose and District Ward.
+A public exhibition is to be held at Hillside Village Hall.
+The dates of 5 or 11 November 2019 have been indicated for the exhibition but it will be advertised in the local press. - 3.4 The results of the community consultation will be submitted with any subsequent major planning application in the form of a pre-application consultation report (PAC Report) as required by Development Management Regulations. - 3.5 Members are also advised that in addition to the community consultation identified by the applicant the Planning Service will recommend to the applicant that invitations to the consultation event are sent to parties that neighbour or are within close proximity to the solar development site itself (17 in total).
+At this time confirmation will also be given that a planning application cannot be submitted prior to the date of 12 December 2019 (12 weeks from the submission of the PAN).